Skip to content

 Hello From The World of Entomology!

-My name is Joe and I'm going to be an occasional guest blogger here at Biofortified.
+My name is Joe and I’m going to be an occasional guest blogger here at Biofortified.
 The area I write about is going to be a bit different than most of the other writers on this website.
-Instead of writing…
+Instead of writing about genetically modified plants, I’m going to spend a large portion of my time writing…

 High Health Care Costs Lead to Healthier Eating?